melissacoolbeans/csc410-project3/README.md

 # Project 3
 Anthony Samaha, Christiaan Rutten, Melissa Ng

+## eport.pdf
+A reference on how the tool was implemented and how to use it.

 ## Check-in 1
 File: check-in1.py
 Outputs all variables and written variables for the 3 input files